PC Building, Upgrades & Repairs

 With entry-level PCs selling for less than $500 and fully equipped mainstream PCs selling for $1,200, you might wonder if it’s even worthwhile to repair or upgrade your old system.
 After all, a new system comes with a warranty, all new software, and shiny new parts.
 The problem is and we’ll try to put this politely a cheap new system is just that.
 Cheap.
 Year after year, consumer-grade, mass-market PCs are cost-reduced more and more.
 That shiny new cheap system comes with a cheap, unreliable motherboard; a small, slow hard drive; barely adequate memory; a marginal power supply; and so on.
 TANSTAAFL: There Ain’t No Such Thing As A Free Lunch.

-There are other good reasons to repair or upgrade your PC rather than replace it:
+Here are some more good reasons why you should repair or upgrade your PC rather than replace it with a new one:

 When you buy a PC, you get a cookie-cutter computer.
 You can choose such options as a larger hard drive, more memory, or a better monitor, but basically you get what the vendor decides to give you.
 If you want something that few people ask for, like a better power supply or quieter cooling fans or a motherboard with more features, you’re out of luck.
 Those options usually aren’t available.

-And what you get is a matter of chance.
-High-volume direct vendors like Gateway and Dell often use multiple sources for components.
-Two supposedly identical systems ordered the same day might contain significantly different components, including such important variations as different motherboards or monitors with the same model number but made by different manufacturers.
+High-volume vendors like Gateway and Dell often use multiple sources for components.
+Two supposedly identical systems ordered the same day might contain significantly different components, such as motherboards or monitors made by different manufacturers even if the model numbers are the same.
 When you upgrade your PC yourself, you decide exactly what goes into it.

 Better component quality